AGWeb18/zaptasks/README.md

 ZapTasks is here to connect you with reliable, local help for all your tasks and errands.

-## 🤝 Our Services
+## 🤝 Our Marketplace Services

-We offer a wide range of services to support our community:
+ZapTasks is a platform where local service providers can list their offerings, and people looking for help can easily find and book them.
+We connect clients with trusted, independent providers for a wide range of tasks.

 - **Handyman Help**: From fixing leaky faucets to assembling furniture
 - **Yard Work**: Lawn mowing, leaf raking, and basic landscaping